Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 2. Select "Overview", and click on Access policies
 3. Click on "Add New", select "Secret Management" from the dropdown for "Configure from template"
 4. Click on "Select Principal", add your account
-5. Save the Access Policies
+5. Click on "OK" to add the new Access Policy, then click "Save" to save the Access Policies

 ## Step 3: Clone the repo
 Clone the repo to your development machine.

 The project has two relevant Nuget packages:
-1. Microsoft.Azure.Services.AppAuthentication (preview) - makes it easy to fetch access tokens for Service-to-Azure-Service authentication scenarios.
+1. Microsoft.Azure.Services.AppAuthentication - makes it easy to fetch access tokens for Service-to-Azure-Service authentication scenarios.
 2. Microsoft.Azure.KeyVault - contains methods for interacting with Key Vault.

 The relevant code is in WebAppKeyVault/WebAppKeyVault/Controllers/HomeController.cs file.
 The **AzureServiceTokenProvider** class (which is part of Microsoft.Azure.Services.AppAuthentication) tries the following methods to get an access token:-